-To be honest, I didn't quite know what to expect with these brownies because they have a "secret" ingredient in them that I wasn't too sure about!
-You can see from the pictures I have taken these brownies have a beautiful, glossy, rich "red velvet hue" but this color hasn't come from a bottle, it has come from your humble and healthy (wait for it...) beetroot, yes, you read right, beetroot!
+I didn't quite know what to expect with these brownies because they have a "secret" ingredient in them that I wasn't too sure about however you can see from the picture above that these brownies have a beautiful, glossy, rich red velvet hue.
+Would you believe the color hasn't come from a bottle, but from the humble and healthy (wait for it...) beetroot, yes, you read right, beetroot!

-While you can't call these a health food, being able to add in extra nutrients and make the foods you eat more nutritious is always a win in my book!
-Beetroots are high in immune-boosting vitamin C, fibre, and essential minerals like potassium (for healthy nerve and muscle function) and manganese (for your bones, liver, kidneys, and pancreas).
-Beetroots also contain folate, which helps reduce the risk of birth defects.
+While it is a stretch to call them a health food, there is a lot healthy ingredients in this recipe and that is always a win in my book!
+Beetroots are high in immune-boosting vitamin C, fibre, essential minerals like potassium (for healthy nerve and muscle function) and manganese (for your bones, liver, kidneys, and pancreas).
+Beetroots also contain folate, which helps reduce the risk of birth defects in pregnant women.

 Will easily keep for 4-5 days stored in the fridge in an air-tight container

 125g | 4 ounces | half a cup unsalted butter

 200g | 7 ounces dark chocolate